kamila-dudzinska/SAP-Ariba-Mock-Data-Generator-for-Procurement-Analytics/README.md

 Full documentation and regex:
 [Documentation and regex](docs/data_description.ipynb)

+Example of functions:
+# generate PO number
+def generate_po_number(existing:int) -> int:
+    '''
+    Generates an order number in the range 6000000000 - 6000999999, according to the SAP ARIBA standard.

+    This function genertes a random PO number from the mentioned range.

+    Args:
+        existing (list[int]):
+            A list of already generated PO numbers to avoid duplicates.

+    Returns:
+        int: A unique PO number within the specified range.

+    Example:
+        >>> existing = [6000000001, 6000000002]
+        >>> generate_po_number(existing)
+        6000000347
+    '''

+    while True:
+        num = random.randint(6000000000, 6000999999)
+        if num not in existing:
+            return num

 The script in the attachment.
 Below some pictures of code and generated excel file